-Oversee inquiries into the backgrounds and qualifications of potential candidates for membership on the Board, including annual review of the independence of the non-employee directors and members of the Committee and the Audit Committee, Compensation Committee and other independent committees of the Board.
+5. Oversee inquiries into the backgrounds and qualifications of potential candidates for membership on the Board, including annual review of the independence of the non-employee directors and members of the Committee and the Audit Committee, Leadership Development and Compensation Committee and other independent committees of the Board.

 Corporate Governance Duties

-Consider and approve waivers of the Code of Business Conduct and Ethics requested for executive officers and directors and retain sole authority to grant any waivers for executive officers and directors (other than where the potential waiver involves a member of the Committee, in which event, such waiver shall be subject to the review of the Board or another committee of the Board).
+11. Consider and approve waivers of the Code of Business Conduct and Ethics requested for executive officers and directors and retain sole authority to grant any waivers for executive officers and directors (other than where the potential waiver involves a member of the Committee, in which event, such waiver shall be subject to the review of the Board or another committee of the Board).

-Review and assess the adequacy of this Charter, the Corporate Governance Guidelines and the Code of Business Conduct and Ethics at least annually, and recommend revisions for approval by the Board.
+14. Review and assess the adequacy of this Charter, the Corporate Governance Guidelines and the Code of Business Conduct and Ethics from time to time, and recommend revisions for approval by the Board.

 21. Oversee the evaluation of the Board from time to time, including considering and developing a process for evaluating its performance, and if deemed advisable, preparing a report to the Board with an assessment of the Board and recommendations for improvements of the Board’s operations.

-Evaluate the Committee’s performance on an annual basis, and make recommendations to the Board that the Committee deems appropriate regarding improvements of the Board’s operations, committee member qualifications, committee member appointment and removal, and committee structure and operations (including delegation to subcommittees), and committee reporting to the Board.
+22. Evaluate the Committee’s performance from time to time, and make recommendations to the Board that the Committee deems appropriate regarding improvements of the Board’s operations, committee member qualifications, committee member appointment and removal, and committee structure and operations (including delegation to subcommittees), and committee reporting to the Board.

 The Committee, in discharging its responsibilities, may conduct or authorize studies of, or investigations into, any matter that the Committee deems appropriate, with full access to all books, records, facilities and personnel of the Company.
 The Committee has the sole authority and right, at the expense of the Company, to retain legal and other consultants, accountants, experts and advisers of its choice to assist the Committee in connection with its functions, including any studies or investigations.
 The Committee will have the sole authority to approve the fees and other retention terms of such advisers.
 In order to carry out its nominating duties, the Committee will have the authority to retain and terminate any search firm to be used to assist it in identifying director candidates, including the authority to approve such firm’s fees and other retention terms.
 The Company will provide for appropriate funding, as determined by the Committee, for:

 The Committee will maintain written minutes of its meetings and copies of its actions by written consent, and will cause such minutes and copies of written consents to be filed with the minutes of the meetings of the Board.
-The Chair will report to the Board from time to time with respect to the activities of the Committee, including on significant matters related to the Committee's responsibilities and the Committee's deliberations and actions.
-The minutes of the Committee and actions by the unanimous written consent of the Committee members will be made available to the other members of the Board.
+The Chair will report to the Board from time to time with respect to the activities of the Committee.

 The Committee may from time to time, as it deems appropriate and to the extent permitted under applicable law, the Exchange Rules and the Commission Rules, and the Company’s Certificate of Incorporation and Bylaws, form and delegate authority to subcommittees.